dashio-connect/python-dashio/README.md

 aknob = dashio.Knob("aKNB", control_position=dashio.ControlPosition(0.24, 0.14, 0.54, 0.26))
 aknob.message_rx_event = knob_event_handler
-page_dial.add_control(aknob)
+dv_dial.add_control(aknob)
 device.add_control(aknob)

 while True:
     time.sleep(5)
 ```
 First we added a function that sets the dial value.
 Next we added a Knob control and set our new function to be called when it receives data from the IoTDashboard app.
-We also add it to the page and to the device.
+We also add it to the DeviceView and to the device.
 Now when the knob in IoTDashoard is moved the dial is set to the same value.

 ### Controls

 Controls are objects that represent actions and widgets in the IoTDashboard application.
 Controls that are displayed have a ```dashio.ControlPosition``` that is composed of four size and position variables: x_position_ratio, y_position_ratio, width_ratio, height_ratio.
-The first two are position ratios that place the top left corner of the widget on the page.
+The first two are position ratios that place the top left corner of the widget on the DeviceView.
 The last two are ratios that govern the size of the widget.
 The ratios are propertional to the size of the screen with the full size of the screen representing 1.0.

 #### Alarm